pachyderm/pachyderm/doc/deployment/deploy_custom.md

     [optional flags]
 ```

-Let's look at each set of flags in turn.
-As we go through each set of flags,
-we'll build up a sample `pachctl deploy custom`  deployment invocation for
+The sections below walk you through the process of using the available flags
+to create the following configuration:
 - a StatefulSet deployment to
 - an on-premises vanilla Kubernetes cluster
   - with the standard etcd StorageClass configured along with
-  - access controls that limit us to namespace-local roles only and
+  - access controls that limit the deployment to namespace-local roles only and
-- an on-premises Min.io object store
+- an on-premises MinIO object store
   - with SSL turned on,
   - S3v4 signatures (explained below; this is the default choice),
   - the endpoint `minio:9000`